UoB-COMSM0166/2026-group-24/README.md

     <tr>
       <td rowspan="2"><b>Roguelite Mechanics</b></td>
       <td>
-        As a player, I want my character to die permanently upon defeat so that each run feels meaningful and high-stakes.
+        As a rougelite enthusiast, I want my character to die permanently upon defeat so that each run feels meaningful and high-stakes.
       </td>
       <td>
         Given the player's HP reaches zero, when the defeat condition is triggered, then all progress for that run is lost and the player is returned to the start screen with no carry-over state.